See All the Best Glambot Moments From the 2019 Grammys

 The Grammys is one of the longer-running award shows, but we're not mad about it.

-Put the stellar musical performances and unpredictable on-stage moments aside for just one second, because we want to talk about the fashion.
+But put the stellar musical performances and unpredictable on-stage moments aside for just one second, because we want to talk about the fashion.
 If you've seen it before, you know this is a red carpet where stars really let their hair down, step out of the box and just straight up bring it with iconic looks you won't soon forget.
 On top of that, we've got our E!
-Glambot set up because we wouldn't want you to experience Tori Kelly's stunning black dress or Zuri Hall's pretty pink number any other way.
+Glambot set up because we wouldn't want you to experience Tori Kelly's stunning black dress or Camila Cabello's pretty pink number any other way.

+All Camila Cabello has to do is show up and she has our full attention.

-We don't know about you, but we love a Brothers Osborne red carpet moment.
+We don't know about you, but we love a Katy Perry red-carpet entrance.

-We've never seen an Eve red carpet look we don't like.
+We've never seen an Ashlee Simpson and Evan Ross red carpet couple moment we don't like.

-Yes, G!
-Giuliana Rancic is killing it, as per usual.
+Yes, Miley!
+Miley Cyrus is killing it, as per usual.

 And for everything else Grammys related, click here!